mortenskoett/itu-devops-group-noname/database.md

 To restore the database from a .tar file, add the file to the server as `/db_backup/db-backup.tar` and run:
 `./restore`
-Note: The container has to be running and clean (for easy cleaning, see above)
+*Note*: The container has to be running and clean! (for easy cleaning, see above)

 ### Migration
 The following explains how to migrate the database from our current server to this new server: